Summary

 On this page

-What is PrEP?
+What is PrEP (pre-exposure prophylaxis)?

 - Men who have sex with men without using a condom.

-PrEP isn’t necessarily for everyone and is a personal choice.
 Your circumstances and your risk of being exposed to HIV should all play a role in deciding whether PrEP is right for you.

 Speak with your doctor to see if PrEP is your best option to prevent HIV.

 All GPs (doctors) in Australia can prescribe PrEP.
-If you have a Medicare card, it can be purchased at a subsidised cost from all retail pharmacies, with a valid prescription.
+If you have a Medicare card, it can be purchased at a subsidised cost from pharmacies, with a valid prescription.
 (Some pharmacies may need to order the medication in, which may take a few days.)

 If you do not have a Medicare card, or cannot afford the subsidised cost, PrEP can be imported through online pharmacies.
 More information is available from PAN (PrEP Access Now) or the Victorian PrEP Service at the Alfred Hospital (PrEPME Clinic) on 1800 889 887.